How to Make a Discord Bot in 2023

 You can download IntelliJ IDEA right now and get started.

-Eclipse Ide For Java
+Eclipse IDE for Java

 Eclipse is a Java IDE that’s been around for quite a while (originally brought to life by IBM in 2001).
 It’s a very stable, robust development environment that developers all around the world continue to use and love.